Ryan1729/snowclones/LLL.md

 Reserved for a future use.

-#### RESERVED (1 << 16, 1 << 17, 1 << 18, 1 << 19)
+#### ADJECTIVE_ORDER_BLOCK (1 << 16, 1 << 17, 1 << 18, 1 << 19)

-Reserved for a future use where these four bits will be used, not as flags but as a 4 bit number indicating which of some exclusive catagories including, but not limited to, different kinds of adjectives.
+These four bits are used, not as flags but as a 4 bit number indicating which of some exclusive catagories the lexeme belongs to.
+These values are denoted below with decimal numbers from 0 to 15 inclusive.
+It is expected that many users of these 4 bits will mask off the other bits, and index or shift as necessary to create a value directly corresponding to the given numbers.

-As of this writing the exact categories are to be determined.
-However, if all the values of these 4 bits are 0 then that indicates the word is not one of the given categories.
+The numeric value of these categories indicates a relative ordering of how adjectives are used in English: Adjectives in categories of lower values are expected to occur before those in higher ones within adjectival phrases.
+For example one may say of a cow that is both big (category 6), and brown (category 10) that it is "a big brown cow".
+To say it is "a brown big cow" sounds strange/incorrect to native English speakers.

+It should be noted that it is possible written rules, like these ones about adjctive order, to actually be born out in reality at the time of their creation.
+Also, languages can and do change over time.
+So, it is possible that this ordering may be incorrect.

+We collectively refer to these categories as the adjective order block categories, even though some (currently reserved) categories may be assigned to non-categories.

+##### ADJECTIVE_ORDER_BLOCK_NONE (0)

+The lexeme is not a member of any of the adjective order categories described in this version of this document.

+We reserve the ability to add new categories to any remaining reserved category sections, including categories indicating non-adjectives, so this value cannot be relied on to indicate the lexeme is not an adjective.

+##### RESERVED (1)

+Reserved for a future use.

+##### RESERVED (2)

+Reserved for a future use.

+##### RESERVED (3)

+Reserved for a future use.

+##### ADJECTIVE_ORDER_BLOCK_QUANTITY (4)

+The lexeme is a quantity adjective.
+Examples: one, three, some

+##### ADJECTIVE_ORDER_BLOCK_OBSERVATION (5)

+The lexeme is an opinion/observation adjective.
+Examples: good, bad, clever

+##### ADJECTIVE_ORDER_BLOCK_SIZE (6)

+The lexeme is a size adjective.
+Examples: large, medium-sized, small

+##### ADJECTIVE_ORDER_BLOCK_PHYSICAL (7)

+The lexeme is a physical quality adjective.
+Examples: soft, lumpy, cluttered

+##### ADJECTIVE_ORDER_BLOCK_SHAPE (8)

+The lexeme is a shape adjective.
+Examples: square, spherical, helical

+##### ADJECTIVE_ORDER_BLOCK_AGE (9)

+The lexeme is a age adjective.
+Examples: young, old, new

+##### ADJECTIVE_ORDER_BLOCK_COLOUR (10)

+The lexeme is a colour adjective.
+Examples: red, green, blue

+##### ADJECTIVE_ORDER_BLOCK_ORIGIN (11)

+The lexeme is a colour adjective.
+Examples: Terran, Martian, Venusian

+##### ADJECTIVE_ORDER_BLOCK_MATERIAL (12)

+The lexeme is a material adjective.
+Examples: metal, plastic, copper

+##### RESERVED (13)

+Reserved for a future use.

+##### RESERVED (14)

+Reserved for a future use.

+##### RESERVED (15)

+Reserved for a future use.

 ### Lexeme